The Cairnwell

 The Cairnwell (An Càrn Bhalg) is a mountain in the Eastern Highlands of Scotland, south of Braemar.
 It is often considered to be one of the most spoiled of the Munros, due to the Glenshee Ski Centre which covers the eastern slope of the mountain.

-The Cairnwell is usually climbed from the Glen Shee ski centre, which is at a height of 650 m, making this probably the easiest Munro to climb.
+The Cairnwell is usually climbed from the Glen Shee ski centre, which is at an elevation of 650 m, making this probably the easiest Munro to climb.
 It is often climbed with Carn Aosda.

+The A93 crosses the shoulder of the mountain via the Cairnwell Pass.